-- 11.1.1.1 For each individual analyte, the recovery value for all replicates must fall in the range of $\pm 20\%$, except within 25% of the LLOQ, where the value must fall in the range of $\pm 30\%$.
+- 11.1.
+Demonstration of Capability (DOC) - 11.1.1.
+Each analyst must perform an initial demonstration of capability in using the procedures described in this SOP for each target analyte.
+The initial DOC must consist of the analysis of four or five matrix spike samples that have been fortified with all analytes of interest at a low-level concentration.
+The spiking solution used should be from an independent prepared source used to calibrate if available. - 11.1.1.1 For each individual analyte, the recovery value for all replicates must fall in the range of \pm 20%, except \leq LLOQ, where the value must fall in the range of \pm 30%.
 The precision of the measurements, calculated as relative standard deviation (RSD), must be 20% or less.
 For those compounds that fail these criteria, this procedure must be repeated until satisfactory performance has been demonstrated. - 11.1.1.2.
 Annually, each analyst must complete a continuing DOC.
-For each individual analyte, the recovery value for all replicates must fall in the range of $\pm 20\%$, except within 25% of the LLOQ, where the value must fall in the range of $\pm 30\%$.
+For each individual analyte, the recovery value for all replicates must fall in the range of \pm 20%, except \leq LLOQ, where the value must fall in the range of \pm 30%.
 The precision of the measurements, calculated as relative standard deviation (RSD), must be 20% or less.
 For those compounds that fail these criteria, this procedure must be repeated until satisfactory performance has been demonstrated.
 The continuing DOC may be completed by one of the following techniques: - 11.1.1.2.1.
-Acceptable performance of a blind sample, such as an external proficiency test (PT) sample. - 11.1.1.2.2.
-Internally prepared PT sample in which all analytes concentration have been accurately measured. - 11.1.1.2.3.
-Acceptable performance of an initial DOC as described above in section 11.1.1. - 11.1.2.
+Acceptable performance on the analysis of a blind sample, such as an external proficiency test, when available. - 11.1.1.2.2.
+Acceptable performance of an initial DOC as described above in 11.1.1. - 11.1.2.
 If major changes to the method or instrument are made, or the laboratory/analyst has not performed the method in a twelve (12) month period, each analyst must complete an initial DOC as described in Section 11.1.1.
-Minor changes to the method are evaluated using the matrix spike per Section 11.7 for routine samples or the CCR standard per Section 10.4. - 11.2.
-Method Detection Limits - 11.2.1.
-An LOD study must be completed for all target analytes, as listed in Section 1.1, on each instrument used to analyze sample extracts, and for each matrix.
-An LOD study consists of the analysis of seven to ten low level matrix spike samples that have been fortified with all target analytes at no more than twice the laboratory's minimum reporting limit.
-In this study, all analytes were spiked into matrix to form a 1.0 ppb sample.
-The fortified samples must be treated as if they were real samples and processed through all of the applicable method procedures (Section 12.0).
-It is recommended that the low level matrix spike samples be prepared and analyzed over a period of several days, so that day-to-day variations are reflected in the precision data, but it is not a requirement. - 11.2.2.
-Calculate the mean recovery and standard deviation for each analyte.
-Use the following equation to calculate the LOD:
+Minor changes to the method are evaluated using the matrix spike per Section 11.7 for routine samples or the cross-check reference standard per Section 10.4.